Orlando Health St. Cloud Hospital celebrates anniversary by announcing enhanced patient safety measures

 These and numerous other changes have resulted in a 60 percent reduction in hospital acquired infections in just two years.

-"We recognize improving safety in a healthcare setting is a constant journey," said Dr. Sharma.
-"All of our quality and safety achievements may not be fully reflected in national hospital quality measures for several years.
+“We recognize improving safety in a healthcare setting is a constant journey,” said Dr Sharma.
+“All of our quality and safety achievements may not be fully reflected in national hospital quality measures for several years.
 But we continue to look for ways to improve how we treat our patients.
-It's a shared value across the hospital."
+It’s a shared value across the hospital.”

-Technology has also been an integral component to Orlando Health St. Cloud's intense focus on patient safety and quality.
-In 2021, the hospital implemented Epic, the industry's most comprehensive health record system, which streamlines health data and care delivery for patients and clinicians.
-The new system gives physicians the ability to manage a patient's orders through entering medications and procedures.
+Technology has also been an integral component to Orlando Health St. Cloud’s intense focus on patient safety and quality.
+In 2021, the hospital implemented Epic, the industry’s most comprehensive health record (CHR) system, which streamlines health data and care delivery for patients and clinicians.
+The new system gives physicians the ability to manage a patient’s orders through entering medications and procedures.
 With nearly 100 percent participation from clinicians, these entries have helped increase efficiency and reduce errors.

 The hospital has also implemented barcode medication administration technology, which is the most consistent way to ensure the correct dosage of medication is administered to patients at the most appropriate time.
 Additionally, a falls committee was established to improve the safety of patients by preventing falls and injury.